truenas/documentation/content/SCALE/GettingStarted/Configure/FirstTimeLogin.md

 Based on the method used to install SCALE, you can be presented with different first-time login scenarios, each described below.

 {{< expand "Clean Installing SCALE" "v" >}}
-When installing SCALE from an <file>iso</file> file, and based on the authentication method selected in step 4 of the SCALE [TrueNAS installer]({{< relref "InstallingScale.md#using-the-truenas-installer" >}}) process, you can see a different sign-in screen for the web UI and need to use different login credentials.
+When installing TrueNAS from an <file>iso</file> file, and based on the authentication method selected in step 4 of the [TrueNAS installer]({{< relref "InstallingScale.md#using-the-truenas-installer" >}}) process, you can see a different sign-in screen for the web UI and need to use different login credentials.

 * Selecting **1.
-Administrative user (truenas_admin)** opens the standard SCALE sign-in screen where you enter the new **truenas_admin** username and password created during installation.
+Administrative user (truenas_admin)** opens the standard TrueNAS sign-in screen where you enter the new **truenas_admin** username and password created during installation.
   The root user password is disabled by default.
 We recommend this option, as it creates the required administrative user and disables the root user password, and which brings the system into compliance with FIPS security hardening standards.

   The root user still exists but with the password disabled by default, which means only the truenas_admin user can log into the system.
   You can activate the password for the root user for some limited uses, but you should return to a security-hardened operation by disabling the root password immediately after you finish with the limited use.

 * Selecting **2.
-Configure using Web UI** opens a SCALE sign-in screen with two options.
+Configure using Web UI** opens a TrueNAS sign-in screen with two options.
 Select the option to either create the admin or root user and password.

   If creating and logging in as the admin user, after logging in you must immediately disable the root user password to comply with FIPS security hardening standards.